Table of Contents

 - Bombs and foggers do not kill bed bugs.

 - If an infestation does come about, coordinate efforts and handle the situation together quickly.

-Always Check Rooms for Bed Bugs
+Where Should I Check for Bed Bugs

 As we discuss in the bed bug causes page, the most common places you’ll bump into bed bugs are family homes and apartments.

 Taking the time to check your family’s guest room, hotel room, or hostel bed before staying the night is the best way to make sure you don’t bring hitchhiking bed bugs home!

 Hotels at all price points, motels, bed and breakfasts; any bed that sees multiple people a week is at risk of housing bed bugs.

 Paying attention and being careful while traveling is one of the most realistic and reliable ways to protect yourself from bed bugs.